Doosri Dulhan: Plot

 The film tells the story of a childless couple Anil & Renu (Victor Banerjee & Sharmila Tagore respectively) and a prostitute Chanda (Shabana Azmi), who is hired as a surrogate mother.

+The couple were childless after Renu's miscarriage and so hired a woman to be their child's surrogate mother.

 Adaptations

 The movie was released in Bengali under the name Uttarayan in 2006.
-The 2001 Hindi Chori Chori Chupke Chupke follows a similar plotline and has been compared with the film.
+The 2001 Hindi film Chori Chori Chupke Chupke follows a similar plotline and has been compared with the film.

 Soundtrack

 The film's music was composed by Bappi Lahiri and the lyrics were penned by Amit Khanna.